IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- the code - "None will find it except in the shadow of the wind"
 	- presence of air djinni/teleportation
 The Kite Fighters
-- ==Owl is using the kites to signal stealth attacks on the reservoirs?
-	- using to broadcast arcane signals to control the automata
-		- would need to get the eledeia automata near the riot loc
 - Merriwink challenges Toby to steal the Valespinner for her
 	- also to get back at her "evil" twin, Mettlewise
 - Mettlewise: star disciple in Owl's church. prophet, child prodigy. type A, tattletale.